catfmcastro/catfmcastro/README.md

 My name is Catarina!

-I'm a Computer Science major, currently in the third semester.
+I'm a Computer Science major, currently in the fourth semester.
 I am actively seeking new opportunities to apply my skills, collaborate on exciting projects, and continue my journey of learning and growth!

 Reach me at **catfmcastro@gmail.com** and at my [LinkedIn](https://www.linkedin.com/in/catarina-f-m-castro-22376a273/)